 Like Royal Tenenbaum—the ultimate absent father figure in Anderson’s work—it's very easy to dislike Steve Zissou on the surface.
 However, similar to his son Ned’s initial impression of Steve, we can't help but be pulled in by him and enamored with Steve and his antics.

-Unlike Ned, though, who idealizes Steve as the perfect father figure who can do no wrong, the audience can see Steve for what he really is—deceitful, manipulative, selfish, lazy, but also, above all, incredibly lonely.
+Unlike Ned, though, who idealizes Steve as the perfect father figure who can do no wrong, the audience can see Steve for what he is—deceitful, manipulative, selfish, lazy, but also, above all, alone.
 He's been all over the world, fought unimaginable mammoth-sized sea creatures, has found love and lost it, and just wants someone with him in his life who he cares for and who accepts him as a person–faults and all.

 By the end of the film, Steve is able to recognize the important things in life—friends, family, and that life is too short to worry over such petty things as revenge, holding a grudge, or whether the public likes him.
 All that seems to matter is what those who are closest to him think.
-It's arguably the most important discovery one could make about themselves, and shows that, if a blowhard like Steve can do it and change for the better, anyone can.
+It's the most important discovery one could make about themselves, and shows that, if a blowhard like Steve can do it and change for the better, anyone can.